braiden/python-ant-downloader/README.md

   * FR60
   * 910XT

 These devices (and probably anything newer) appear to implement ANT-FS instead of "Garmin Device Interface API".
 You can try this: https://github.com/Tigge/Garmin-Forerunner-610-Extractor.
-If you are capable of implementing support for ANT-FS devices, let me know how I can help.
-The two interfaces re-use a large part of the protocol stack.

 ## Installing